About Information Property List Files

 InfoPlist.strings files in your bundle, see Bundle Programming Guide.
 For information about creating strings files, see Resource Programming Guide.
 For additional information about the localization process, see Internationalization and Localization Guide.

-Info.plist file as being applicable only to specific types of devices.
-To create a device-specific key, you combine the key name with some special qualifiers using the following pattern:
+Info.plist file as applying to a specific platform, a specific device type, or both.
+To create a platform- or device-specific key variant, combine a root key name with one or two qualifiers, using the following pattern:

-To apply a key to a specific device, you can use one of the following values:
+For a device qualifier, you can use one of the following values:

-Info.plist file, the system chooses the key that is most specific to the current device first.
-If it does not find a device-specific key, it looks for one without any device modifiers.
-Thus, having an unmodified key means that there is always a default value for the given key.
-For example, to specify a portrait launch orientation for iPhone and iPod touch devices and a landscape-right launch orientation for iPad, you should specify the corresponding keys in your
+Info.plist file, it chooses the key that is most specific to the current device and platform.
+If it does not find a qualified key, it looks for one without qualifiers.
+For example, to specify support for all device orientations on iPad, and three orientations for iPhone, the Xcode templates specify the corresponding keys in an app’s

-Info.plist file, you may do so freely as long as your key names do not conflict with the ones Apple uses.
-When defining custom key names, it is advised that you prefix them with a unique prefix such as your app’s bundle ID or your company’s domain name.
+Info.plist file, you can do so freely as long as your key names do not conflict with the ones Apple uses.
+When defining custom key names, prefix them with a unique prefix, such as your app’s bundle ID or your company’s domain name, to prevent conflicts.

 Recommended Info.plist Keys

-When creating an information property list file, there are several keys that you should always include.
+Info.plist file, but you can also construct one from scratch.
+When creating an information property list file, there are several keys you should always include.
 These keys are almost always accessed by the system and providing them ensures that the system has the information it needs to work with your app effectively.

 Recommended Keys for iOS Apps